DTC Marketing: The Complete Strategy Guide for Direct-to-Consumer Brands

 These brands exemplify strong DTC marketing across different categories:

 Athletic Greens (AG1) — Mastered influencer partnerships and podcast advertising.
-Their acquisition funnel is a case study in multi-touchpoint marketing.
+AG1 scaled past $100M in revenue by dominating podcast advertising with long-form host reads and building a subscription model with high retention.
+Their acquisition funnel is a case study in multi-touchpoint marketing across 5+ content formats.

 Frequently Asked Questions